TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Tool definitions are now defined in datapacks
 * Tinker Station slot layouts are now defined in datapacks instead of resource packs, and have a bit more functionality.
 In addition, they are now separated from tools, so custom layouts can be more easily added
 * The book no longer shows tools with invalid material combinations
+* Added texture generators, specifically generators for material variants of part textures
+    * Currently just implement repaletting a base texture, but the system has enough flexibility that the other methods can be brought back

 ### API